edxco/js-ToDoList/README.md

 # BooksLibrary-JS-Practice

-> In this project we built an app that can help you plan your day, week, month and even year.
+### In this project we built an app that can help you plan your daily activites by project using localStorage:

+- Add a project
+- Add tasks to each project
+- Delete and edit tasks

+### It has the following features:

+- When deleting it ask for confirmation
+- Validates duplicate name project and task name
+- Build custom modal

-## Built With
+# Built With

-- HTML
-- CSS
+- HTML5 & CSS
 - Vanilla JavaScript
 - Webpack
-- tailwind css
-- localStorage
+- TailwindCss

 ## Live Demo
 [Live Demo](https://edxco.github.io/js-ToDoList/)